Vale do Javari: In the media

 In October 2009, a plane with eleven people aboard emergency-landed in the middle of the reservation.
 People from the Matis tribe found the wreckage and alerted local authorities, who dispatched a rescue mission that flew nine survivors out of the reservation.

 In June 2022, British freelance journalist Dom Phillips and Bruno Pereira, a Brazilian expert on indigenous peoples of Amazonas, were murdered by poachers for helping to protect indigenous people from illegal drug traffickers, miners, loggers, and hunters.

-In late 2023, Starlink devices introduced the Internet to a number of remote villages in the area, including the Marubo tribes.